What are the popular places to visit in New Orleans?

 New Orleans is for the lovers of the good life.
-Nicknamed ‘The Big Easy,’ this largest city in Louisiana makes every moment count.
+Nicknamed ‘The Big Easy,’ this most significant city in Louisiana makes every moment count.
 The city of antiques, architecture, and art galleries is a rare destination where hedonism and aesthetics rule supreme.
-The Mississippi river meanders through the hometown of jazz where the air smells of carnival and streets throb with masquerades and parades.
+The Mississippi River meanders through the hometown of jazz where the air smells of carnival and streets throb with masquerades and parades.
 The leisurely pace at which New Orleans goes about living is contagious.
 Spread yourself on the splendid parks, be one with the nighttime revelers, and raise a toast or two to this city.

 New Orleans is the largest city in the state of Louisiana in the southern US.
 It is located on the coasts of Lake Borgne and Lake Ponchartrain, adjacent to the Gulf of Mexico.
 The Mississippi River flows through the city.

 - New Orleans is spread over an area of 469 sq. km (181 Sq.
 Miles).